Adam Eckersley

-Adam James Eckersley (born 7 September 1985) is an English former footballer who played primarily as a full-back.
+Adam James Eckersley (born 7 September 1985) is an English former professional footballer who played primarily as a full-back.
 He is the older brother of fellow professional footballer Richard Eckersley.

-He started his career with Manchester United in 2004, but failed to break into the first team in his four years there and was loaned out to Royal Antwerp, Brøndby, Barnsley and Port Vale, before joining Port Vale permanently in 2008.
+He started his career with Manchester United in 2004 but failed to break into the first team in his four years there and was loaned out to Royal Antwerp, Brøndby, Barnsley and Port Vale, before joining Port Vale permanently in 2008.
 Later that year, he transferred to Danish club AC Horsens.
 In 2010, he moved on to AGF Aarhus.
 He won the Danish 1st Division championship with both clubs, in 2009–10 and then in 2010–11.

-In 2014, he moved to Hearts, and helped the club to win the Scottish Championship in 2014–15.
-He spent a brief time at Hibernian in 2015, before joining Canadian side FC Edmonton in January 2016.
+In 2014, he moved to Hearts and helped the club to win the Scottish Championship in 2014–15.
+He spent a brief time at Hibernian in 2015 before joining the Canadian side FC Edmonton in January 2016.
 He returned to Scotland 12 months later to play for St Mirren, helping the club to the Scottish Championship title at the end of the 2017–18 season.
 After a spell on loan with Forfar Athletic, Eckersley joined Airdrieonians for a one-season stay in May 2019.
 He also played for England at U16, U17, and U18 level.

 Career

 Manchester United

-Born in Salford, Greater Manchester, Eckersley first joined Manchester United as a nine-year-old, and signed his first contract with the club in 2002.
-He became a professional in July 2004 and was a member of the United reserve team that won the quadruple in 2005.
-He made his senior team debut in the League Cup on 26 October 2005, starting at left back in the 4–1 home win over Barnet.
-Eckersley then went on loan to the Belgian Second Division club Royal Antwerp in January 2006, to gain further first team match experience.
+Born in Salford, Greater Manchester, Eckersley grew up in Walkden.
+As a nine-year-old, he signed his first contract with Manchester United in 2002.
+He became a professional in July 2004.
+He was a member of the United reserve team that won the quadruple in 2005.
+He made his senior team debut in the League Cup on 26 October 2005, starting at left-back in the 4–1 home win over Barnet.
+Eckersley then went on loan to the Belgian Second Division club Royal Antwerp in January 2006, to gain further first-team match experience.
 Eckersley was linked with a move to NEC of the Netherlands as a replacement for Jeffrey Leiwakabessy in April 2006, but instead he was loaned out to Brøndby in August 2006.
-He was injured during his stay at Brøndby, however, and only played six matches for the club before the loan ended on 31 December 2006.
+However, he was injured during his stay at Brøndby and only played six matches for the club before the loan ended on 31 December 2006.

-He joined Barnsley on 8 January 2007 on loan until the end of the season, but the loan was effectively cut short in April 2007 when Eckersley returned to Manchester United after suffering a torn thigh muscle and did not play for Barnsley again.
+He joined Barnsley on 8 January 2007 on loan until the end of the season, but the loan was effectively cut short in April 2007 when Eckersley returned to Manchester United after suffering a tore thigh muscle and did not play for Barnsley again.
 He was promoted to the first-team squad as cover for the injured Mikaël Silvestre at the start of the 2007–08 season, before moving to Port Vale on a month-long loan on 12 October 2007.
 He made his debut in a defeat to Brighton & Hove Albion on 13 October 2007, in which he was sent off.
 However, he only made one more appearance before picking up a knee injury and returning to Manchester United for treatment.